top of page

 The COVID-19 pandemic has globally impacted life as we know it and threatened individuals and societies around the world.
 Consequently, many researchers have started addressing individuals’ fears, worries, and concerns during different stages of the virus outbreak.
 Our systematic literature review organizes fragmented lines of enquiry into an integrated framework to understand the content and consequences of COVID-19 threats for group dynamics and intergroup relations.
 Special attention was dedicated to ethno-racial, immigrant, and refugee minorities and their frailty in facing specific pandemic features.
 Gaining a differentiated understanding about the functionality of coping mechanisms for COVID-19 related threats can provide an image of the psychological costs associated with different strategies to combat virus spreading.

 Politi, E., Lüders, A., Sankaran, S., Anderson, J., Van Assche, J., Spiritus-Beerden, E., Roblain, A., Phalet, K., Derluyn, I., Verelst, I., Green, E.G.T.
-(2021).
-The impact of COVID-19 on majority and ethno-cultural immigrant minority populations: A systematic literature review on threat appraisals from an intergroup perspective.
-European Psychologist
+(2022).
+The impact of COVID-19 on the majority population, ethno-racial minorities, and immigrants: A systematic review on threat appraisals from an inter-group perspective.
+European Psychologist, 26. https://doi.org/10.1027/1016-9040/a000460

 bottom of page